boazsegev/iodine/README.md

 When a WebSocket connection request is received, iodine will set the Rack Hash's upgrade property to `:websocket`, so that: `env[rack.upgrade?] == :websocket`

-To "upgrade" the HTTP request to the WebSockets protocol, simply provide iodine with a WebSocket Callback Object instance or class: `env['rack.upgrade'] = MyWebsocketClass` or `env['rack.upgrade'] = MyWebsocketClass.new(args)`
+To "upgrade" the HTTP request to the WebSockets protocol (or SSE), simply provide iodine with a WebSocket Callback Object instance or class: `env['rack.upgrade'] = MyWebsocketClass` or `env['rack.upgrade'] = MyWebsocketClass.new(args)`

-Iodine will adopt the object, providing it with network functionality (methods such as `write`, `each`, `defer` and `close` will become available) and invoke it's callbacks on network events.
+Iodine will adopt the object, providing it with network functionality (methods such as `write`, `defer` and `close` will become available) and invoke it's callbacks on network events.

 Here is a simple chat-room example we can run in the terminal (`irb`) or easily paste into a `config.ru` file: